Growth Modification Treatment

 What does a retainer do?

 Once orthodontic treatment is complete, your bite will not be fully stabilized at first and the bone surrounding your teeth will not be fully organized.
 Because of this, the chances your teeth will revert to their original, improper position are high.
 Your teeth need time to stabilize into their new position.

 A retainer will help teeth maintain their new adjusted positioning.
 Depending on the type of retainer used, some may be a removable appliance or a fixed wire bonded to the back of your front teeth.

 Depending on the specifics your case, retainer use may be required each night as you sleep.
 In some cases, retainers may need to be worn during the daytime as well.
 The needed timeframe for retainer use may also vary depending on your specific case.
 Some people may need to wear a retainer for several years; some may not require that length of time.
 Some patients may need to wear a fixed or removable retainer the rest of their lives.

 Two-Phase Orthodontic Treatment

 Two-phase orthodontic treatment refers to two separate times when a child receives orthodontic treatment.
-A first phase of treatment is done while the child still has many or most of their primary or “baby” teeth.
-A second phase takes place when the child has most or all of their permanent teeth.Read more about Two-Phase Orthodontic Treatment
+The first phase of treatment is done while the child still has many or most of their primary or “baby” teeth.
+The second phase takes place when the child has most or all of their permanent teeth.Read more about Two-Phase Orthodontic Treatment